openforis/collect-earth-online-doc/docs/source/project/geodash.rst

    - Sentinel 2: B1, B2, B3, B4, B5, B6, B7, B8, B8a, B9, B10, B11, B12, QA10, QA20, QA60
    - NICFI: R, G, B, N

-   Min, Max, and Cloud Score will be determined by the user’s needs.
+   Min, Max, and Cloud Score will be determined by the user's needs.
 Min and Max are the values for the bands, while cloud score is a max percent of clouds in the image.
 Min and max can have one or three values.

    Example values include: